-Our favourite place to explore late in the evening in Portugal was the Cais da Ribeira waterfront area in Porto.
-Not only does it have some incredible views, you will also find a really great atmosphere with nice also family-friendly restaurants and lots of street performers.
+Our favorite place to explore late in the evening in Portugal was the Cais da Ribeira waterfront area in Porto.
+Not only does it have some incredible views, but you will also find a really great atmosphere here.
+There are nice and family-friendly restaurants and lots of street performers.
 The whole family loved it!

 14. Buy a Portuguese hat

-We try not to buy many souvenirs when we travel, but it’s something our kids look forward to when we travel.
+We try not to buy many souvenirs when we travel, but it’s something our kids look forward to on every trip.
 I guess all kids do…

 If you buy one souvenir in Portugal for your kids, make it a hat.
 It’s the best 5 Euros you can spend!
 Not only will it protect them from the harsh sun, it will make all the vacation pictures so much more stylish. 😉